Transformer-based assignment decision network for multiple object tracking: Related Work

 \section{Related Work}

-\textbf{Data association in MOT.} Recent advances of object detection methods (\cite{faster-rcnn}, \cite{sdp}) have established tracking-by-detection as a common paradigm for multiple object tracking.
+\textbf{Multiple Object Tracking (MOT).} Recent advances of object detection methods (\cite{faster-rcnn}, \cite{detr}) have established tracking-by-detection as a common paradigm for multiple object tracking.
 Based on the detected objects of interest the goal is to associate them through time in order to form target trajectories.
-This association process is basically a joint optimization problem where information about newly observed objects such as their position or appearance is compared to relevant information about active targets in the current frame.
+This association process is basically a joint optimization problem where information about newly observed objects is compared to relevant information about active targets in the current frame.
+Recent works such as DeepMOT (\cite{how-to-train}), BLSTM-MTP (\cite{BLSTM}) and DMAN (\cite{dman}) incorporate an RNN-based model that processes the detected bounding boxes across frames to generate robust object trajectories and leverages the temporal dependencies between consecutive frames to associate the detections and maintain the consistency of object tracks over time.
+Alternative methods formulate the tracking problem as an energy minimization task on a graph representation in a tracking-by-detection framework (\cite{lifted-multicut}), while other works extend the scope of MOT by treating it as a generalized form of Single Object Tracking (SOT) where target locations are estimated by utilizing an ensemble of SOT models (\cite{chu2017online}, \cite{chu2019online}).

+Another popular MOT paradigm is the joint detection and tracking scheme, where both detection and tracking are performed simultaneously in a single stage.
+A common way to achieve this is to build a tracking-related branch upon an object detector predicting either object tracking offsets or re-identification embeddings for data association (\cite{wang2020towards}).
+For example, CenterTrack (\cite{centertrack}) utilizes a center point detector to estimate the object centers and combines it with a deep association network to perform online data association, while FairMOT (\cite{fairmot}) utilizes a shared backbone to learn the object detection and appearance embedding task.